LEEClab/SpatIS/README.md

 If you use *SpatIS*, please refer to

-Kerches-Rogeri, P.; Niebuhr, B. B.; Muylaert, R. L., Mello, M. A. R. Individual specialization in the space use of frugivorous bats. *In review*
+Kerches-Rogeri, P.; Niebuhr, B. B.; Muylaert, R. L., Mello, M. A. R. Individual specialization in the space use of frugivorous bats.
+Journal of Animal Ecology.

 ## Contact